 4.5 / 5

-Cavalier King Charles Spaniel Insurance in New Zealand - What You Need to Know
+Cavalier King Charles Spaniel Insurance in Australia - What You Need to Know

-The Cavalier King Charles Spaniel is one of New Zealand's most popular small companion breeds, registered with the New Zealand Kennel Club (NZKC) under the Toy group.
-Their gentle, affectionate temperament and adaptable size make them a popular choice for families, retirees, and apartment dwellers across the country.
+The Cavalier King Charles Spaniel is one of Australia's most popular companion breeds, valued for their gentle and affectionate temperament.
+Dogs Australia registers them in the Toy group, and they are a frequent choice for families, seniors, and apartment dwellers across all Australian states.

 Key Breed Facts

-• Size & weight: Small breed, typically 5 - 8 kg as adults.
-Their compact size means lower medication and anaesthesia costs, though specialist cardiac and neurological care can be expensive
+• Size & weight: Small breed, typically 5 - 8 kg.
+Their compact size means lower per-procedure costs, though their complex health profile generates above-average total lifetime claims

 Common Health Conditions in Cavalier King Charles Spaniels